Guides Rehabilitation Training Guides

 Modifications and Alternatives for Knee-friendly Workouts

-Knee-friendly workouts
+1. Knee-friendly workouts

 If you want to keep using the Peloton, here are some knee-friendly workouts to try.
 Peloton offers a great range of instructor-led workouts.

-A low-impact ride allows you to start slow and build up according to how your body is feeling.
+• Low-impact Ride: A low-impact ride allows you to start slow and build up according to how your body is feeling.
 On the Peloton library, go to the ‘Lo Impact’ section.

-A high-intensity interval training workout is a great way to maximize your productivity on the bike.
+• HIIT Workout: A high-intensity interval training workout is a great way to maximize your productivity on the bike.
 The interval rest sessions provide time for recovery so you don’t overload your knee joint.
 Make sure to tailor the intensity according to your knee pain.
 Check the ‘HIIT’ section on Peloton

-Exercise Modes
+2. Exercise Modes

-Switching the exercise whilst you address the knee issue may provide short-term relief.
+Switching the exercise while you address the knee issue may provide short-term relief.
 If excessive knee flexion and compression are the problems, try using a cross trainer, stepper, or treadmill at a lower intensity.

-Treatment Options for Knee Pain from the Peloton Bike
+3 Treatment Options for Knee Pain from the Peloton Bike

 These three key concepts are crucial if you are having knee pain after a Peloton Bike workout.
 They help manage the symptoms and prevent over use of the knee when injured.
 Depending on how bad the pain is, consider taking a week off to rest.
-During this time find other ways to maintain your active lifestyle without aggravating your knee.
-You can always try to modify your training by changing or reducing your intensity, duration, or frequency of the riding sessions.

-Physical Therapy
+2. Physical Therapy

 Physical therapy can be a great tool to improve your symptoms, improve range of motion, strength and resolve any other limitation affecting your training.
 Exercises may include hip and knee stretches and strengthening.
-A physical therapist can also provide you with modalities and manual techniques (stretching, soft tissue release or mobilization techniques) to improve any knee limitations you may have.
-Even without knee pain, physical therapy should be regularly performed as part of a well-organized exercise performance plan.

-Professional Bike Fit
+3. Professional Bike Fit

 If you’ve tried my bike suggestions above but you’re still experiencing knee pain, getting a professional bike fit may be the way to go.
 Peloton offers an excellent professional fit service by one of its high-quality trainers.

-The original Peloton Indoor exercise bike still reigns supreme, despite many cardio machine manufacturers trying to imitate its design and success.
+The Original Peloton Indoor exercise bike still reigns supreme, despite many cardio machine manufacturers trying to imitate its design and success.

 Everything you need to use your Peloton to its fullest potential is found on the 22-inch sized touchscreen.